iamduo/workq/README.md

 Workq is a job scheduling server strictly focused on simplifying job processing and streamlining coordination.
 It can run jobs in blocking foreground or non-blocking background mode.

 Workq runs as a standalone TCP server and implements a simple, text based protocol.
-Clients interact with Workq over a TCP socket in a request/response model with text [commands](doc/protocol.md#commands).
+Clients interact with Workq over a TCP socket in a request/response model with text [commands](doc/protocol.md#client-commands).
 Please refer to the [full protocol doc](doc/protocol.md) for details.

 ## Supported Features

-* Individual job queues by name.
 * Asyncronous and Syncronous processing
 	* Submit a job and grab a result at a later time up to [TTL](#ttl---time-to-live).
 	* Submit a job and wait for the result synchronously ([Gearman](http://gearman.org) style).